-- Now, we could calculate the Gross Margin by reducing COGS from Net Sales.
+- Now, we could calculate the gross margin by reducing COGS from net sales.

-Use the below-given data for the calculation of gross margin.
+Use the below-given data for the calculation of gross margin: –

-Calculation of Gross margin can be done as follows:
+Calculation of gross margin can be done as follows: –

-Gross Margin = $260174 – $161782
+Gross margin = $260174 – $161782

-The gross margin will be –
+The gross margin will be: –

 Gross Margin = $98,392

-Calculation of Gross margin % can be done as follows:
+Calculation of gross margin % can be done as follows: –

-Gross Margin (%) = ($260174 – $161782) * 100% / $260174
+Gross margin (%) = ($260174 – $161782) * 100% / $260174

 Gross Margin (%) = 38%

-Let’s also take one more example.
-We have data from Microsoft Inc. For the year ended June 30, Microsoft had a Revenue from products and services and another dept. of $66,069 million and $59,774 million, respectively.
-Also, In the same period, The Cost of RevenueCost Of RevenueThe cost of revenue is the total expense incurred from manufacturing to delivering a product or service to the customer.
-It reflects all direct costs associated with the product or service delivered and is reflected in a company's income statements. for Product and Service and another dept. is $16273 million and $26,637 million, respectively.
-We will try to calculate Gross Profit MarginGross Profit MarginGross Profit Margin is the ratio that calculates the profitability of the company after deducting the direct cost of goods sold from the revenue and is expressed as a percentage of sales.
-It doesn’t include any other expenses into account except the cost of goods sold. from the above-mentioned data.
+For the year ended June 30, Microsoft Inc. had revenue from products and services and another department of $66,069 million and $59,774 million, respectively.
+Also, in the same period, the cost of revenue Cost Of RevenueThe cost of revenue is the total expense incurred from manufacturing to delivering a product or service to the customer.
+It reflects all direct costs associated with the product or service delivered and is reflected in a company's income statements. for products and services and another dept. is $16273 million and $26,637 million, respectively.
+Therefore, we will try calculating the gross profit marginGross Profit MarginGross Profit Margin is the ratio that calculates the profitability of the company after deducting the direct cost of goods sold from the revenue and is expressed as a percentage of sales.
+It doesn’t include any other expenses into account except the cost of goods sold. from the data above.

-Use the below-given data for the calculation of gross margin.
+Use the below-given data for the calculation of gross margin: –

-Calculation of gross margin in excel can be done as follows:
+Calculation of gross margin in Excel can be done as follows: –

 Gross Margin = $125843 – $42910